-cant land located next to the Catholic Church and the senior housing apartments.
+In December 2014 Community Homes of Patagonia (CHOP) purchased .6 acres of land on the corner of 3rd and Pennsylvania Avenues in Patagonia.
+The property is called Gopher Field and is the vacant land located next to the Catholic Church and the senior housing apartments.
 It is also the former home of the Patagonia Yankees, a Little League team coached by St Therese’s beloved Father Titzler in the 1950s and 60s.

 Gopher Field was purchased from the Lenon Family for $27,500.
-It was a bargain sale, as the land recently was appraised at $115,000.
+It was a bargain sale, as the land appraised for $115,000.
 The Lenon’s generosity allowed CHOP to purchase the land outright using $12,500 from their capital reserves and raising an additional $15,000 through a brief capital campaign during the last quarter of 2014.
 Bob Lenon, representing the family, wanted to support the creation of more affordable housing in Patagonia.
 The only condition on the sale is placement of a small memorial to Father Titzler for his contributions to the Patagonia community.
 Due to CHOP’s 501c3 nonprofit status, the family is able to realize the tax-deductible benefit of the sale.